zhentaoshi/Econ5121A/lec_notes_ipynb/causality.md

 Even when there is no genuine laboratory setting, economists seeks "quasi-natural experiment", which mimics the lab.
-Then the key is to verify the condition and the heterogenous about the subject.
+Then the key is to verify the condition and the heterogeneous about the subject.

 There are some other techniques to make the conditional mean independence more plausible.
 For example, looking for IV, or add more control variables (to make them